Frequently Ask Questions

 · A signed contract of sale (if you've already chosen your new home)

 · Information on current debt, including car loans, student loans and credit cards

 How much do I need for a down payment?

 There is no set amount.
 In fact, you might be surprised to learn that many first-time homebuyer programs require as little as 3.5% down.
 Today, there are many loan programs that can be tailored to fit your needs and financial resources.
 Keep in mind that for down payments of less than 20% on conventional loans, private mortgage insurance (PMI) will be required.

-Which mortgage and homeowners costs are tax-deductible?
+Which mortgage and homeowner costs are tax-deductible?

-Three types of mortgage and homeowners costs may be tax-deductible: discount points, interest paid on a home loan or home equity loan and property taxes.
+Three types of mortgage and homeowner's costs may be tax-deductible: discount points, interest paid on a home loan or home equity loan and property taxes.
 After the year that you buy your house, only your mortgage interest and annual property taxes are deductible.
 For a refinanced loan, points must be deducted over time.
 Consult your tax advisor for advice about your situation.

 Refinancing Your Mortgage